 - Respect other climbers and belayers around you and make it a point to share the facility.

-- Problems such as accidents, loose holds, damaged equipment, or unsafe climbing must be reported to the on-duty climbing wall supervisor as soon as possible.
+- Please report any problems such as accidents, loose holds, damaged equipment, or unsafe climbing to the on-duty climbing wall supervisor as soon as possible.

 - Modesty must be observed at all times.